MarcoSchaefer/slides-onion/slides/domain.md

 Note:
 One of the most important DDD guidelines is that we should have an ubiquitous language, i.e., domain experts and developers should use the same terms and entities.
-Domain aware names like Position, Operation, Security, and so on, they must mean the exactly same thing in the domain rules and in the software code.
+Domain aware names like User, Driver, Rider, Grocery, and so on, they must mean the exactly same thing in the domain rules and in the software code.

 *Domain experts should object to terms or structures that are awkward or inadequate to convey domain understanding; developers should watch for ambiguity or inconsistency that will trip up design.*